To support students and give them the best opportunities, STEPS AMEP offers free additional services for each student to access. Services include:

 Home tutors can provide you with extra learning support in your own home.
 Home Tutor support is FREE and can give you the one on one help needed to improve your language skills.
 We will match you with a suitable tutor based on your learning needs.

-To assist with the transition to work in Australia, you may be eligible to take part in the Settlement Language Pathways to Employment and Training program.
-This program provides up to 200 additional hours of English language tuition that focuses on English language skills for employment.
-SPLET also includes up to 80 hours of work experience placement in a diverse range of fields, to help you gain a better understanding of Australian workplace culture and practices.
+To assist with the transition to work in Australia, you may be eligible to participate in the Settlement Language Pathways to Employment and Training program.
+This program provides up to 200 additional hours of English language tuition, focusing on English language skills for employment.
+SPLET also includes up to 80 hours of work experience placement in a diverse range of fields to help you gain a better understanding of Australian workplace culture and practices.

-To help with the transition to work in Australia, Adult Migrant English Program (AMEP) students may be eligible to take part in STEPS’ Ready for Work program.
+To help with the transition to work in Australia, Adult Migrant English Program (AMEP) students may be eligible to participate in STEPS’ Ready for Work program.